A minimum of 64 UCAS points

 To offer graduates a leading position in the jobs market, students are given the opportunity to enhance their career prospects by taking additional qualifications during their course of study.
 These could include a range of qualifications such as:

-Lectures for this course will be timetabled on Wednesday and Thursday of each teaching week.
+Lectures for this course will be timetabled up to 3 days per week.

 During the level 5 module, work based learning, students are expected to complete at least 120 hours of work experience.
 This is completed alongside lectures and students are expected to attend all timetabled sessions.